so-sc/HackHarbor-3.0/C/day1.md

 ---
 day: 1
 title: "Refresher to C programming"
-description: "History of C, basic syntax, hello-world, operators and expressions, Covering Conditional Statements, Loops, Scope and Lifetime of Variables and Errors"
+description: "basic syntax, operators and expressions, Conditional Statements, Loops, Scope and Lifetime of Variables and Errors"
 ---

 # Day 1 - Refresher to C Programming